ahopgood/ahopgood.github.io/_posts/2016-11-18-orcale-java-8-and-alternatives.markdown

 The module on CentOS will install the specified version (either major or update version) and then use a call to query rpm for other installed versions.
 If we've specified that major versions are allowed multi tenancy then this will just remove update versions, if we only allow one major version then this will remove all major and update versions.

-Whilst running tests on my module I noticed a very specific failure; essentially upgrading to Java 8 from Java 6 and then downgrading back to Java 6 would result in failures of the alternatives values being set as the defaults when downgrading.
+Whilst running tests on my module I noticed a very specific failure; essentially upgrading to Java 8 from Java 6 and then downgrading back to Java 6 would result in the alternatives values not changing when downgrading.
 The flow was as follows:
 >Java 6u45 -> Java 8u112 -> Java 6u45

 Interestingly it didn't happen in scenarios where we start with Java 8 and then downgrade to Java 6, you need to have upgraded first for the downgrade to fail.